MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/run-tasks-on-business-components-with-the-siebel-adapter-using-a-wcf-channel.md

 ---
 description: "Learn more about: Run Operations on Business Components with the Siebel adapter using the WCF Channel Model"
-title: "Run Operations on Business Components with the Siebel adapter using the WCF Channel Model | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Run Operations on Business Components with the Siebel adapter using the WCF Channel Model" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "how to, perform operations using the channel"
-  - "performing operations, using the channel" ms.assetid: bae74013-38fa-413c-ba91-4e4ba096339e
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Run Operations on Business Components with the Siebel adapter using the WCF Channel Model
 This section demonstrates how to perform operations on Siebel using the channel created in [Create a Channel using Siebel](../../adapters-and-accelerators/adapter-siebel/create-a-channel-using-siebel.md).